-The Blademaster Class is a very strong choice for a TFT team composition that can transition smoothly throughout the early, all the way to the late game.
-Blademaster 9.22 builds are a popular pick because they’re interesting to set up as you can combine multiple Origins/Classes to produce a very unique team setup that can counter a plethora of builds.
-In this Teamfight Tactics guide we’ll show you the best 9.22 Blademaster build comp and how to efficiently set up your team synergies to get easy TFT wins.
+The Blademaster Class is a very strong choice for a TFT team comp that can transition smoothly throughout the early, all the way to the late game.
+Blademaster 10.7 builds are a popular pick because they’re interesting to set up as you can combine multiple Origins/Classes to produce a very unique team setup that can counter a plethora of builds.
+In this Teamfight Tactics guide we’ll show you the best 10.7 Blademaster build comp and how to efficiently set up your team synergies to get easy TFT wins.

-Blademaster Basic Attacks have a 40% chance to trigger additional attacks against their target.
+Blademaster Basic Attacks have a chance to trigger two additional attacks against their target.
 These additional attacks deal damage like Basic Attacks and trigger on-hit effects.

 Best Blademaster Team Comp

-- Yasuo blinks to the enemy with the most items and knocks them up, holding them airborne for 1 second and hitting them 3 times, dealing basic attack damage and applying On Hit effects.
+- Yasuo blinks to the enemy with the most items and knocks them up, holding them airborne for 1 second and hitting them multiple times, dealing Basic Attack damage and applying on-hit effects.

 - Master Yi

 - For 5 seconds, Master Yi gains massively increased movement speed, heals for a percentage of his maximum health each second, and deals bonus true damage with his Basic Attacks.